Gay New York City Guide: The Essential Guide To Gay Travel In New York City USA 2019

 Hangar Bar – A dark and dirty urban gay bar with old school and R&B classics.
 Cash only, an eclectic crowd and gogo boys on the weekend.

 The Monster – This Manhattan LGBT venue has been a pioneer on the scene with loads of adventures through its rich and rather fabulous history.
 With roots in Fire Island and Key West, the Monster has been host to “homos” since the 1970s!
-Offering finger food, monstersized drinks, great music and good dialogue with an nostalgic atmosphere, two floors of fun and plenty of celebrity sightings.
+Offering finger food, monster-sized drinks, great music and good dialogue with a nostalgic atmosphere, two floors of fun and plenty of celebrity sightings.
 There are events on every single night here – including Spunk Thursdays with 30+ shirtless, ripped, delicious men and a new drag competition on Sundays for the title of Miss Monster.

-Gay Bars in Hells Kitchen
+Gay Bars in Hells Kitchen / Meatpacking District

 Rise Bar – A new, unpretentious gay bar in Hells Kitchen with high-energy, a younger crowd and fun music.
 Rise hosts fun events every night of the week including Piano Bar Sundays, Cut Throat Karaoke Tuesdays and Legend Wednesdays with iconic drag queens.
 Then they cart out the hottest go-go boys and music at their weekend dance parties to keep the place bouncing til close.